Find Affordable College Courses

 Sioux Falls, SD

-Southeast Technical College did quite well in this year’s ranking of the best value schools for agriculture and agriculture operations students.
-It came in at #18 on the list.
+Southeast Technical College ranked #18 on this year’s Best Value Agriculture Schools list.
 Located in the rural area of Sioux Falls, Southeast Tech is a public college with a small student population.

-Out-of-state tuition fees for undergraduate students at Southeast Tech are $7,650 per year.
+The average tuition and fees for an out-of-state undergraduate student at Southeast Tech are $7,650 a year.

 Southeast Tech also claimed a spot on our Best Agriculture Schools list.
 It’s in the top 15% of all schools in this category.